joncursi/cheddur-whitepaper/whitepaper.md

 # Cheddur 2.0

-To align the interests of review writers, review readers, cryptocurrency development teams, and Cheddur, CHDR tokens will be introduced in version 2.0 of the platform.
+To align the interests of review writers, review readers, cryptocurrency development teams, and the Cheddur team, Cheddur tokens (CHDR) will be introduced in version 2.0 of the platform.
 The purpose of this token system is to:

 * Establish a reputation system to delegate user influence in the network.
 * Determine the subjective quality of each user-generated review using the wisdom of the crowd.
-* Incentivize users to create and curate the highest-quality cryptocurrency reviews via financial rewards and network influence.
+* Incentivize users to create and curate the highest-quality cryptocurrency reviews via rewards and network influence.
 * More accurately calculate the overall star rating (and popularity) of each cryptocurrency project by favoring reviews that are deemed to be high quality.
 * Minimize the effects of tribalism, astroturfing, review brigading, and other